Issa López

-Issa Laura López Lozano is a Mexican producer, writer and film director.
-Eleven Spanish language features have been produced from her scripts, four of them directed by herself.
-She has won several literary awards, including the National Novel Award granted by Mexico's Institute of Fine Arts and Literature in 2007.
+Issa López is a Mexican director, writer and producer.
+Twelve Spanish language features have been produced from her original scripts, four of them directed by herself.

-In 2017, Tigers Are Not Afraid (Vuelven in Spanish) premiered at Fantastic Fest, in Austin, Texas.
-Written and directed by López, the film received the Best Horror Director Award, and went on to collect fifty-one awards in film festivals around the world, three Diosas de Plata, including Best Picture and Best Director, and received ten Ariel Awards nominations, of which it won two.
-The film earned multiple positive reviews by major trades and critics, and a "Certified Fresh" rating of 97% on Rotten Tomatoes.
+In 2017, López's film Tigers Are Not Afraid (Vuelven in Spanish) premiered at Fantastic Fest, where it won the Best Horror Director Award.
+The film also won numerous accolades internationally and in Mexico, including three Diosas de Plata and two Ariel Awards.

-Currently, López is developing projects with Guillermo del Toro, Noah Hawley and Jason Blum.
+In 2024, Lopez directed and co-wrote every episode of True Detective: Night Country, the fourth installment of HBO's True Detective series.

+López has won several literary awards, including the National Novel Award granted by Mexico's Institute of Fine Arts and Literature in 2007.

 Early life

-Issa Laura López Lozano was born in Mexico City, where she was raised by her father after her mother died when she was eight years old.
+Issa López was born in Mexico City, where she was raised by her father after her mother died when she was eight years old.
 Her father was a semiotics academic and a college professor.
-During her childhood her family faced economic hardships, since academia is not a high-paying job in Latin America.
+During her childhood her family faced economic hardships, since academia is not a high-paying field in Latin America.
 This was a defining aspect of her life, inspiring much of her later work, since her dad would try to keep her and her sister entertained in spite of their economic situation.
-Lopez explained in one of her interviews that she, her sister and her dad would “go every weekend on some road trip through Mexico, from small town to small town, sitting to watch kung fu and horror movies in traveling cinemas, eating street food, visiting archeological sites, jungles, deserts and the most haunted little towns in the country".
+López explained in one of her interviews that she, her sister and her dad would "go every weekend on some road trip through Mexico, from small town to small town, sitting to watch kung fu and horror movies in traveling cinemas, eating street food, visiting archeological sites, jungles, deserts and the most haunted little towns in the country".
 Those memories were the inspiration for many of her stories.